Luciano-project/pyxl-autosearch/README.md

 1. **DOWNLOAD:**

-    You  can [click here](https://github.com) to go download directly from the GitHub’s repository.
+    You can [click here](https://github.com/Luciano-project/pyxl-autosearch/archive/refs/heads/master.zip) to go download directly from the GitHub’s repository.

 ### Install the dependencies:
+---

+### *pyxl.bat*
+- If you use Windows, the many following processes, can be automated by a double click on *pyxl.bat*, in the main root of the project.
+It will prepare all the environment (if it is the first use) and will start the web server.
+The script basically do:

+  The first time:
+    *  Create virtual enviroment named "*venv*"
+    *  Active environment and install the dependences
+    *  Create the directory for the sample
+    *  Create a sample named *test.xlsx* at, the relative path:"*pyxl-autosearch\example\default_search*"

+  After:
+    * Activate the virtualenvironment
+    * Start the web server

+    *
+---
 After download the project, go to it’s directory and open a terminal window.

 ```bash
 cd pyxl-autosearch
 ```

-Creation of a virtual environment (venv) is recommended before install the dependencies of the project.
-You can create, active and install by use the following code:
+Creation of a virtual environment *(venv)* is recommended before install the dependencies of the project.
+Once you create it, active and install by use the following code:

 ```bash
 python -m venv venv # Create the virtual environment